 “If you need me, I’ll be in Wisconsin,” sings Sean Burns, but he's just as likely to be found in Calgary or Ottawa.
 Touring relentlessly from one end of Canada to the other, Winnipeg-based singer/songwriter Sean Burns taps into the bittersweet spirit of the road and then spins it his way with a blend of electric and acoustic guitars and a soulful harmonica.

-The newly released Cold Beans and Broken Eggs will resonate with fans of Canadiana, Americana, folk, country and blues alike.
+The 2013 release Cold Beans and Broken Eggs will resonate with fans of Canadiana, Americana, folk, country and blues alike.
 The songs, which hint at such influences as Steve Earle and Johnny Cash, capture the grittiness of the road in the stark, down-to-earth style of an authentic storyteller who also knows how to rock.

 Like his earlier releases, A Glimpse Through Storyboards & Situations (2010) and The Other Side of 25 (2008), Sean Burns’ third album is an independent release full of stories of “Rock N’ Roll Nights & Honky Tonk Days” where “last night’s faith is Sunday morning’s breakdown.”
 As the title suggests, Cold Beans & Broken Eggs evokes images of the itinerant life, with songs not just about musicians but also truckers and cowboys, cab drivers and ball players.

 Backed by a solid band, Sean Burns delivers with 12 songs, including stand-out tracks “A Postcard From Rochester, New York (Talkin’ ‘Bout Now),” “Texas,” “If You Need Me I’ll Be In Wisconsin,” “Livin’ It Up” and “I Drank Some Whiskey,” that’ll hook you after just one listen.

 Here are excerpts from some early reviews for Cold Beans & Broken Eggs: